Mixed Breed Dogs

 About the Bossie

-The Bossie is a large mixed breed dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Bossie is best matched with experienced owners.
+The Bossie is a cross between the Boston Terrier and Australian Shepherd.
+The Bossie is a medium mixed breed dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, better suited to homes with outdoor space, the Bossie is best matched with experienced owners.
 Typically standing 15 to 23 inches and weighing 25 to 40 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Bossie brings a distinct combination of traits that sets it apart.
 The Bossie is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Bossie loves being close to its people and forms strong bonds with every member of the household.